dmbarbour/glas/docs/GlasObject.md

 # Glas Object

 Glas Object, or 'glob', is a compact, indexed binary representation for tree-structured data.
-Primary use cases for Glas Object are data storage, communication, and caching.
+Primary use cases are data storage, communication, and caching.
 The focus is representation of dictionaries (radix trees) and lists (arrays, binaries, finger tree ropes), and structure sharing.

-Structure sharing is supported within a glob via offsets and between globs via content-addressed references and accessors.
-We can reference globs by their secure hash (SHA3-512), and follow a path to a component item.

-Although Glas Object is designed for Glas, it should be a very good representation for acyclic structured data in general.
+Glas Object is intended to work well with content-addressed storage.
+A glob can reference other globs by secure hash (SHA3-512), and can work together with proxy caching via content delivery networks.
+However, it is also feasible to use globs within the glas module system, with access to other modules and procedural generation.
+This is supported by abstracting the *external reference* type.

 ## Desiderata